mbernson/logboek/README.md

 This is a web-application for organizing (logging) information for (ICT-)forensic investigations.
 It lets different users maintain any number of logbooks and store text-entries within them.

+## Features

+Logboek's primary features are:

+* Maintaining forensic journals (logbooks) during your investigation.
+* Assigning tasks to people in your team.
+* Securely storing evidence files.

 ## Requirements

 * PHP > 5.4